-- 350 g (12 oz) of rigatoni pasta (even penne or fusilli are a good choice)
+- 350 g (12 oz) rigatoni pasta (penne or fusilli are also good choices)

 - 200 g (7 oz) of ricotta salata cheese

 - 500 g (1.1 pound) of grape tomatoes or San Marzano

 - 2 cloves of garlic

 - 7-8 leaves of fresh basil for the sauce + more to decorate

 - 2 tablespoons of extra virgin olive oil